keploy/tech-blog/clpqkakln000a09jzdy0tdmku.md

 ---
 title: "MongoDB in Mock Mode: Acting the Server Part"
 seoTitle: "MongoDB in Mock Mode: Acting the Server Part"
-seoDescription: "By leveraging the network interactions between the MongoDB client driver and the server, we can emulate the MongoDB server's behaviour."
+seoDescription: "Explore how Keploy leverages real MongoDB network interactions for dynamic mocks, improving testing accuracy and efficiency.
+Learn about wire protocol"
 datePublished: Mon Dec 04 2023 07:00:10 GMT+0000 (Coordinated Universal Time)
 cuid: clpqkakln000a09jzdy0tdmku
 slug: mongodb-in-mock-mode-acting-the-server-part
 canonical: https://keploy.io/blog/technology/mongodb-in-mock-mode-acting-the-server-part
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1699120189805/b6e50012-6109-434a-95cc-1e3e142b9b87.png
-tags: go, http, mongodb, proxy-server
+tags: go, http, server, golang, mongodb, mongoose, mocking, proxy-server, stubs

 ---

-In the contemporary software development landscape, unit tests have become paramount for ensuring software quality.
-A prevalent practice during these tests involves mocking outgoing calls to decouple the code under test from external dependencies.
-Imagine, for a moment, a scenario where instead of writing mocks with pre-defined behaviours, you duplicate the behaviour of a real-world server.
-Picture a restaurant where the chef's apprentice mimics each of the chef's moves in real-time, creating an identical dish concurrently.
+Imagine, for a moment, a scenario where instead of writing mocks with pre-defined behaviours, you can duplicate the behaviour of a real-world server.

+Picture a restaurant where the chef's apprentice mimics each of the chef's moves in real time, creating an identical dish concurrently.
 That's precisely what we're diving into here.

+![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698287726832/1bcd2dad-1da5-47c7-826f-44973577d4d8.png align="center")

 By leveraging the genuine network interactions between the MongoDB client driver and the server, we can emulate the MongoDB server's behaviour, acting almost like the database server itself.

-![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698287726832/1bcd2dad-1da5-47c7-826f-44973577d4d8.png align="center")

-### **Introducing Keploy: Bringing the Mocking Concept to Life**
+### **Bringing the Mocking Concept to Life**

-Keploy harnesses the aforementioned concept to mock MongoDB operations within test cases.
+Keploy can harness the above concept to mock MongoDB operations within test cases.
 Instead of relying on static mock responses, it captures and uses genuine network interactions to reproduce the actions of servers like MongoDB.

 By doing so, it ensures complete isolation in testing environments, allowing developers to validate their applications without any external dependencies or interference.

 ### **The Initial Hurdle: Grasping Packet Capturing**

 Keploy employs a mechanism that seamlessly redirects network packets.
 When an application sends a request, instead of heading straight to the intended server, the packets are gracefully rerouted to Keploy's proxy.
 But the story doesn't end here.
 This proxy, acting as an intermediary, then diligently forwards the traffic to the actual server.

+![](https://cdn.hashnode.com/res/hashnode/image/upload/v1699114495956/7b6c0fce-319a-45ce-a3df-da965fba60a2.png align="center")

 This transparent redirection ensures that the application remains blissfully unaware of this detour, while Keploy captures, analyzes, and possibly even alters the packets in transit.
 This methodology not only allows for efficient packet analysis but also provides an avenue for testing and mocking server behaviours.

-![](https://cdn.hashnode.com/res/hashnode/image/upload/v1699114495956/7b6c0fce-319a-45ce-a3df-da965fba60a2.png align="center")

 ### **Beyond Binaries: Parsing Packets for Human-Friendly Mocks**

 Armed with a trove of captured network packets, we stand at the next juncture of our journey.
 Raw binary data, while invaluable, isn't conducive to generating intuitive and actionable mocks.
 To transition from a stream of 1s and 0s to something more legible to our eyes, we must parse these packets.

 Doing so allows us to store them in a format that's not just understandable but can also be manipulated easily to create meaningful test scenarios.
 Join me as we unravel the MongoDB protocol and transform these intricate packets into human-friendly representations.

 ### Expecting HTTP: MongoDB's Surprising Protocol Strategy